 Note: Huong Pagoda Festival often takes place from January 6th to the end of March in lunar months.
 You can join this stunning festival if you go in the festival season for the most vivid and unique atmosphere ever.

-3. Thien Mu Pagoda
+Thien Mu Pagoda

 Thien Mu Pagoda is an ancient Buddhist temple in Vietnam lying on the bank of Perfume River.
 Just 5 kilometers from Hue city, the pagoda is a well-kept tourist attraction.
-The seven story-pagoda is one of the tallest and oldest religious shrines in the country during your Vietnam tour packages from India.
+The seven-story pagoda is one of the tallest and oldest religious shrines in the country during your Vietnam tour packages from India.
 The pagoda also served as a home to a Buddhist Monk – Thich Quang Duc who killed himself in 1963 to struggle against the torture of Buddhists.
 Its unique and mysterious legend make it the symbol of the city.

-4. Yen Tu Pagoda
+Yen Tu Pagoda

-Perched on the majestic mountain range in the North of Vietnam, Yen Tu is served as the Buddhist center of Vietnam and known for its idyllic natural landscapes, historical ruins and ancient Buddhist shrines.
+Perched on the majestic mountain range in the North of Vietnam, Yen Tu Pagoda is served as the Buddhist center of Vietnam and known for its idyllic natural landscapes, historical ruins and ancient Buddhist shrines.
 Situated at an altitude of 1,068m above sea level, it takes tourists a quite hard trek to the top of the mountain with mind-blowing views of white cloud surroundings.
 A visit to the pagoda is a true pilgrim’s journey which likes no than a journey to heaven- where every moment creates inspiration.

-Note: Best time to visit Yen Tu is during spring when the weather is mild –impeccable for hiking up the mountains.
+Note: Best time to visit Yen Tu is during spring when the weather is mild – impeccable for hiking up the mountains.
 Yen Tu Festival also falls on this time and lasts for three months.
 But you should avoid visiting in the first week if you don’t want to get stuck in the crowds.

-5. One Pillar Pagoda
+One Pillar Pagoda

 Rising from one pillar in a tranquil lotus pond, One Pillar Pagoda is a historic Buddhist temple in Vietnam situated right in Ho Chi Minh Complex in the capital city.
 Its unique structure makes Indian tourists think of a lotus flower rising out of the water.
 Along with Perfume Pagoda, this tiny pagoda is also one of the most iconic temples in Vietnam.
-Apart from the enticing architecture and the historical values, its tranquil natural setting is also an ideal stopover during your Vietnam tour packages.
+Apart from the enticing architecture and the historical values, its tranquil natural setting is also an ideal stopover during your Vietnam journey.

 Apart from the historic Buddhist temples, Indian travelers can also find a long list of Hindu Temples in Vietnam scattering mainly in the south of Vietnam.
 Like many other temples and pagodas, you do need to pay any fee when visiting Hindu Temples in Vietnam, but make sure you dress proper clothes and take off your shoes before entering the prayer halls.